eloquently/eloquently.github.io/_posts/2016-05-30-interview-prep-01-counting-and-primes.md

 ##### `fasterFirstPrimes()`

-Now we can write `fasterFristPrimes()`, which will calculate the first `n` primes much more efficiently. `fasterFirstPrimes()` will use `evenFasterPrime()`.
+Now we can write `fasterFristPrimes()`, which will calculate the first `n` primes much more efficiently. `fasterFirstPrimes()` will look similar to `firstPrimes()`, except it will use `evenFasterPrime()` rather than `fasterPrime()`.
 Instead of requiring 1,132,749,812 steps to calculate the first 500,000 primes, we can do so with only 190,682,992 steps -- a 6x improvement!
 This takes the run time down from 14.7s to 2.3s in my Cloud9 environment.